Community Partners

 *Build community and connectivity

 UCAN is committed to creating solutions for poverty and improving lives in our community.
 UCAN does significant work with our neighbors experiencing homelessness.
-UCAN partners with Newman to operate a warming center during extreme cold weather events.
+UCAN partners with Newman to bring resources to people in our community who are in need.

 To learn more about UCAN visit their website: